Shobhit-Nagpal/alfie/README.md

 There's also a fun functionality to add embed to a channel called 'starboard' in case 3 or more people were to star a message.

-For hosting, the bot uses Replit and Uptime Robot.
+For hosting, the bot uses Replit and Uptime Robot/Freshping.